-ALLERGIES: Our school is "peanut and allergy aware".
+ALLERGIES: Our school is not "peanut free".
+We are, however, "peanut and allergy aware".
 Some children have such severe allergies that the slightest sensation of peanut oil to his/her skin is enough to send the child into an anaphylactic shock.
 Any trace of oil on the tables, sinks, toys, and on hands or around mouths of the other children, can be enough to harm the child with the allergy.
 In order to ensure the safety for any child with an allergy such as a severe peanut allergy we will take any or all of the following steps.